-If there are setting limitations, the displayed bar will display the limits in red.

-It is not possible to set a value out of limits.
+- If there are setting limitations, the displayed bar will display the limits in red.
+It is not possible to set a value out of limits. - In the case of a conflict between the set FiO2 and set pressure or volume the set FiO2 is prioritized.